Chair of the Employment Sub Committee and the Dispute Sub Committee

 Louise joined Mace in 2005.
-She is the current Chair of the organisation until January 2023 for 5 years.
+She was the Chair of the organisation until January 2023 for 5 years.
 She was first elected to the position in 2015 for 2 years; was Deputy Chair for 2 years and was re-elected as Chair in 2019.
-She is also the Chair of the Employment, and Disputes Sub-Committees of Mace for the past 12 years.
+She has also been the Chair of the Employment, and Disputes Sub-Committees of Mace for the past 12 years.

 Louise’s background is in Youth and Community work, Personal Development Coaching and Human Resource Management, this includes:

-Introduction to Housing Management; Team Leadership Skills: Building and Leading a High Performance team; making sense of strategic leadership and its relevance in performance management, Conflict Management, evaluating Board Members’ effectiveness, Human Resource training; Excellence in Governance: Responsibility, Accountability and Transparency Training for Board Members; Procurement and Managing Development for Board Members.
+Introduction to Housing Management; Team Leadership Skills: Building and Leading a High-Performance team; making sense of strategic leadership and its relevance in performance management, Conflict Management, evaluating Board Members’ effectiveness, Human Resource training; Excellence in Governance: Responsibility, Accountability and Transparency Training for Board Members; Procurement and Managing Development for Board Members.
+Customer Excellence.
 The courses were provided by Chartered Institute of Housing.
 National Housing Federation, Landmark and Churchill Square Consultancies, respectively.

-Louise holds BA (Hons) Degree in Informal and Community Education, Life Coaching, Group Coaching, Counselling and Neuro-Linguistic Programming Diploma.
+Louise holds a BA (Hons) Degree in Informal and Community Education, Life Coaching, Group Coaching, Counselling and Neuro-Linguistic Programming Diploma.